liquidctl/liquidctl/docs/corsair-commander-core-guide.md

-# Corsair Commander Core and Core XT
+# Corsair Commander Core, Core XT and ST
 _Driver API and source code available in [`liquidctl.driver.commander_core`](../liquidctl/driver/commander_core.py)._

 _Changed in 1.11.0: the Corsair Commander Core XT is now supported._<br>
+_Changed in git: the Corsair Commander ST is now supported._<br>

 Currently, functionality implemented is listed here.
 More is planned to be added.